From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 “halo2/arkworks have documentation, why pay?”

 Yes, and you’ve seen the docs: example that doesn’t show how to build real world use case.
-Course gives you working examples beyond basics + explanation of WHY.
+The mentoring gives you working examples beyond basics + explanation of WHY.

 • You’re a Mid/Senior Rust dev looking for specialization